nualagr/the-lord-of-the-rings-game/README.md

 **Completion Modal** - pop up window congratulates the user at the end of Round Three and provides them with a **Prize Button** which opens a visual prize modal.

 **Character Information Modal** - This modal, the visual prize, is populated with information regarding the last card matched in the game.
-It contains the ingame character image and information (gender, place of birth, etc.) drawn from *The One API*.
+It contains the in-game character image and information (gender, place of birth, etc.) drawn from *The One API*.

 A **footer** contains **social media** links to: